2dom/PxMatrix/README.md

   * [Peppe](http://www.instructables.com/id/tabuled)
   * [Brian Lough (@witnessmenow)](https://www.tindie.com/products/brianlough/esp32-matrix-shield-mini-32/)

-## ABCDE cabling depending on mux pattern
+## ABCDE cabling
+The ABCDE cabling depends on the mux pattern used by your panel.
+For the majority of panels ABCDE is connected as shown in the previous section, however, for some variants e.g. using RT5957 chips, it is different.

 ### BINARY (default)
 A 1/4 scan display with scan pattern BINARY will require only A and B. 1/8 requires A-C, 1/16 A-D and 1/32 A-E to be connected.
 A good hint is usally the connector labeling on your matrix.